swannodette/baduk/_posts/2017-05-14-sakuri-matsuri.markdown

 in Go and that alone makes these games both more memorable and enjoyable than my typical IGS or Foxy games.

-Funny enough Ien and Logan also came out with 1-3 results!
+Funny enough, Ien and Logan also came out with 1-3 results.
 For Ien that's actually a big deal since his last AGA rank from US Go Congress was 14 kyu.
 In Logan's case it was his first tournament.
 As far as I could tell, we all had a great time.
 Along with the games it was also